RaphaelUriol/MacOS-Hardenning-and-Optimisation/README.md

 - [x] Disable apple remote agent and remove access
 - [x] Disable auto save to icloud for new documents
 - [x] Disable search data leaking in safari
+CD Settings
 - [x] Prevents any action when inserting a blank cd
 - [x] Prevents any action when inserting a blank dvd
 - [x] Prevents any action when inserting a music cd
 - [x] Prevents any action when inserting a picture cd
-- [x] Prevents any action when inserting a video dvd
+- [x] Prevents any action when inserting a video dvd FileVault
+- [x] Enebles Filevault and set up a recovery key
+- [x] Remove the admin account from the filevault login screen

 Firewall conf